 You can find information on utility models, trade marks, copyright and designs from the national intellectual property (IP) offices of the EPO's member states.

-For information on trade marks and designs in the European Union, contact the Office for Harmonization in the Internal Market (OHIM) at:
+For information on trade marks and designs in the European Union, contact the European Union Intellectual Property Office (EUIPO) at:

 (Trade Marks and Designs)